1990 FIFA World Cup: Semi-finals

-Third place play-off
+Match for third place

 The game saw three goals in a 15-minute spell near the end of the match.
 Roberto Baggio opened the scoring after a mistake by England's goalkeeper Peter Shilton, in his final game before international retirement, presented a simple opportunity.
 A header by David Platt levelled the game 10 minutes later but Schillaci was fouled in the penalty area five minutes later, leading to a penalty.
 Schillaci himself got up to convert the kick to win him the tournament's Golden Boot for his six-goal tally.
 Nicola Berti had a goal ruled out minutes later, but the hosts claimed third place.
 England had the consolation prize of the Fair Play award, having received no red cards and the lowest average number of yellows per match.

 Final

-The final between West Germany and Argentina has been cited as one of two most cynical and lowest-quality of all World Cup Finals, next to the 2010, between Spain and Netherlands.
+The final between West Germany and Argentina has been cited as one of the lowest-quality World Cup finals.
 In the 65th minute, Argentina's Pedro Monzon – himself only recently on as a substitute – was sent off for a foul on Jürgen Klinsmann.
-Monzon was the first player sent off in a World Cup Final.
+Monzon was the first player sent off in a World Cup final.

 Argentina, weakened by suspension and injury, offered little attacking threat throughout a contest dominated by the West Germans, who struggled to create many clear goalscoring opportunities.
-The only goal of the contest arrived in the 85th minute when Mexican referee Edgardo Codesal awarded a dubious penalty to West Germany, after a foul on Rudi Völler by Roberto Sensini leading to Argentinian protests.
+The only goal of the contest arrived in the 85th minute when Mexican referee Edgardo Codesal awarded a penalty to West Germany, after a foul on Rudi Völler by Roberto Sensini leading to Argentinian protests.
 An earlier possible foul by Goycoecha, who tripped Klaus Augenthaler in the box, had not been given.
-German commentators speculated, that the subsequent penalty was therefore a concession by the referee.
+German commentators speculated that the subsequent penalty was therefore a concession by the referee.
 Andreas Brehme converted the spot kick to settle the contest.
 In the closing moments, Argentina were reduced to nine after Gustavo Dezotti, who had already been given a yellow card earlier in the match, received a red card when he hauled Jürgen Kohler to the ground during a stoppage in play.
-The 1–0 scoreline provided another first: Argentina were the first team to fail to score in a World Cup Final.
+The 1–0 scoreline provided another first: Argentina were the first team to fail to score in a World Cup final.

-With its third title (and three second-place finishes) West Germany – in its final tournament before national reunification – became the most successful World Cup nation at the time along with Italy and Brazil (also won three titles each then).
+With its third title (and three second-place finishes) West Germany – in its final tournament before national reunification – became the most successful World Cup nation at the time along with Italy and Brazil (who had also won three titles each then).
 West German manager Franz Beckenbauer became the first man to both captain (in 1974) and manage a World Cup winning team, and only the second man (after Mário Zagallo of Brazil) to win the World Cup as a player and as team manager.
 It was also the first time a team from UEFA won the final against a non-European team.